ALERT: The Navajo Nation is currently closed to visitors and under Stay at Home & Curfew orders.

 “Low-impact filming’ is defined as outdoor filming activities in areas open to the public, except areas managed as wilderness, involving five people or less and equipment that will be carried at all times, except for small tripods used to hold cameras.
 Those participating in low-impact filming activities do not need a permit and are not required to contact the park in advance.
 If low-impact filmers have questions about areas where they want to film, they should contact the park directly.
 Videographers, filmers, producers, directors, news and other staff associated with filming are reminded that rules and regulations that apply to all park visitors, including park hours and closed areas, still apply to filming activities even if a permit is not required.
 Check with the park staff for more information on closures, sensitive resources, and other safety tips.

 Filming activities that do not meet the description of low-impact filming require at least ten days advance notice to the National Park Service by contacting the park directly in writing.
 The park’s superintendent will determine whether the filming activities will require a special use permit for filming.
 Based on the information provided, a permit may be required to:

 Examples of requests that may require a permit include, but are not limited to: entering a sensitive resource area, filming in areas that require tickets to enter, or filming in visitor centers, campgrounds, or other visitor areas.
 The decision to require a permit rests with the park superintendent based on potential impacts to park resources or the visitor experience.
 Contact the park directly if unsure whether or not a filming activity is considered low-impact or may require a permit.

 Are filmers still required to pay fees to film in parks?

-As of January 22, 2021, the National Park Service is no longer collecting application or location fees, or cost recovery for filming.
+Under the interim guidance issued on January 22, 2021, the National Park Service is not collecting application or location fees, or cost recovery for filming activities.